LeonardoHenriqueAzevedo/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
+# ✔️ Project
- A simple Tic-Tac-Toe made in Javascript.
+ A Tic-Tac-Toe to play with your friend.